 Managing Director, bank of america

-Julie Harris is an enterprise credit data, allowance and reporting risk executive in the global risk management organization at Bank of America.
-She is responsible for the company’s allowance for loan losses on the balance sheet and the related annual provision expense.
-She also is responsible for the Enterprise Credit Risk data strategy and reporting, providing updates to the company’s Credit Risk Committee, Management Risk Committee and Enterprise Risk Committee as well as day-to-day management reporting.
+Previously, Harris was the Enterprise Credit Risk Information Strategy and Allowance Executive in Global Risk Management at Bank of America where she was responsible for the company’s allowance for loan losses on the balance sheet and the related annual provision expense of ~$3 Billion.
+She was also responsible for the Enterprise Credit Risk data strategy and reporting, providing updates to the company’s Credit Risk Committee, Management Risk Committee and Enterprise Risk Committee of the Board as well as day-to-day management reporting.

 Harris joined the company’s Finance Management Analyst Program in 2000, and has served in a number of leadership roles since then.
-She most recently was the CFO for Global Banking Coverage responsible for Global Corporate Banking, Global Commercial Banking and Business Banking.
-She also has served as the CFO for Corporate Treasury, Controller for Corporate Treasury and the Corporate Investments Group, and as a Senior Finance Manager for Consumer Finance.
+She most recently was Chief Financial Officer (CFO) for Global Banking Coverage responsible for Global Corporate Banking, Global Commercial Banking and Business Banking.
+She also has served as CFO for Corporate Treasury, Controller for Corporate Treasury and the Corporate Investments Group, and as a senior finance manager for Consumer Finance.
 She was named a Managing Director in 2013.

-Harris is actively involved in in the Charlotte community, including fundraising events for Levine Children’s Hospital.
-She serves as Treasurer on the board of directors of Women Executives for Community Service and supports the Women Initiating and Nurturing Growth through Scholarships program.
-She has served as a mentor in the Cherie Blair Foundation for Women and as a Global Ambassador for the Bank of America partnership with Vital Voices.
+Harris is actively involved in in the Charlotte community, including past fundraising events for Levine Children’s Hospital.
+She serves as Vice President on the Board of Directors of Women Executives for Community Service which supports the Women Initiating and Nurturing Growth through Scholarships (WINGS) program.
+She has served as a mentor in the Cherie Blair Foundation for Women and as a Global Ambassador in Latin America for the Bank of America partnership with Vital Voices.

-She has a degree in Finance from the University of North Carolina at Charlotte, with an emphasis in financial analysis and accounting.
+She has a degree in Finance from the University of North Carolina Charlotte, with an emphasis in Financial Analysis and Accounting.

 president, summit leadership partners